CplNathan/hass_local_openai_llm/README.md

 ### Notes

 - Only the current generations user message is queried in the database, no prior user messages are included
+- Objects are stored as 2 pieces of data: the `query`, and the `content`
+  - The `query` is what is vectorised and the user inputs searched against.
+  - The `content` is the data that is provided to the LLM if the object is matched.
+- Result score threshold is a balancing act with your data:
+  - Too high, and your data may not match closely enough with your inputs.
+  - Too low, and irrelevant results can negatively affect responses, especially on smaller models.

 ## Additional